Jugger: Australia 'POX-ECLIPSE'

+The naming convention of the players and their tools is the only version of the game played that adheres to the screenplay/movie naming conventions from The Salute of the Jugger.

+The rule book to the POX version is available through Umbrella Entertainment alongside the 2025 remaster of the original movie.

 Gameplay

 Each qwik starts outside the central circle with the jugger placed inside.
 The two qwiks start outside the circle and may enter the circle once the first stone strikes, signalling the start of the match.
 Only the qwiks may enter the circle during the start of the round whilst other players may only engage once the jugger (the skull) has left the circle.

 The qwik is the only player that can handle the jugger at any time.
 The two qwiks are in continual vying for possession of the jugger and use their speed, agility and bare hands to claim the jugger.
 Once a qwik has the jugger they must successfully take the jugger to the other end of the field and place it on the mound to score a point, ending the round.
 Any time the qwik is hit in the arm or upper abdomen by an opponent they must release the skull.

 The role of the enforcers is to intercept the opposing qwik and/or defend their own qwik, ensuring them safe passage across the playing field.
 An enforcer who knocks over an opposing enforcer or qwik may choose to pin the other – keeping them out of play.
 This is done by yelling "pin" whilst holding their weapon against the back of the downed opponent.
 After five seconds they are released and can resume play.
 Note: an enforcer can manipulate the jugger with a weapon.

 Contest: When the two qwiks are grappling over the jugger, the referee will declare "contest".
 Until one qwik has possession of the skull, enforcers are only allowed to engage with other enforcers or chain during this time.

 The chain acts as a "goalie", limited to the triangular section at the end of each field.
 If the qwik is hit anywhere by a chain whilst in possession of the jugger, the qwik must drop the jugger.

 Substitutes: jugger is an intensely aerobic game and substitutes will be on ongoing rotation as necessary.